ZiwenZhuang/rllab-curriculum/README.md

 conda env create -f environment.yml

 # manually install mujoco-py in the virtual environment
+# manually upgrade tensorflow to meet the dependency requirement of tensorflow-probability
 ```

 ### Error & Solution

+- If you cannot use GPU version of tensorflow, please change `tensorflow-gpu` to `tensorlfow` in environment.yml
 - If you are going to use mujoco environment, which is commercial, you need to acquire a key and install it. (please notice the mujoco version needed by mujoco-py)
 - If you see `file not found` error with `patchelf` prompted, please install it manually with `sudo apt install patchelf`
 - If you get error on incompatible ipython dependency, please manually upgrade ipython via pip. (in the virtual environment)